Very few people are

 aware that

 Today, after forty years the Antiquarium has finally fully reopened.
-It is offering an introduction to what Pompeii has to offer through its display of artifacts going back to the 4th century BC.
+It offers an introduction to what Pompeii has to offer through its display of artifacts going back to the 4th century BC.

 Visitors will be